Baynuts/milestone-project-2/README.md

 ## Testing

-Testing has completed using the usual W3C validator, Google Chrome Developer and Jasmine using the follwing code.
+Testing has completed using the usual W3C validator, Google Chrome Developer and Jasmine using the following code.

 ```
 describe("Simon Jasmine Testing", function() {